 Optional (if you have an outlet or switch to work around):

 Cut your masonite to size.
-(I had Lowe’s cut mine to size for the large section.)
+(Or bring your measurements and ask the store to cut it to size for you.)

-I used a large sheet to the right of the door and a small piece for over the door.
-The skinny little section on the left side of the door was left blank, no one will notice the imperfections after I paint it black.
+Use one large sheet to cover as much wall as possible.
+The fewer the seams the better.
+Plan to hang a small piece for over any doors.
+(Note: The skinny little section on the left side of the door was left blank, no one has noticed after it was painted black.)

 If you have an outlet or light switch, you need to cut a hole in the masonite to accommodate them.
 To cut the hole, smear lipstick around the edges of the box (or you can smear it on an outlet as shown in this post.)
 Hold the masonite panel in place and push against the outlet box.
 When removed you should see the lipstick impressions.
 (I used an extra outlet box to trace around for lines that were easier to see.)